putitsimply/christian-bible-explained/ezra.md

 Ezra tells the story of Jewish people returning to Jerusalem[^gl_jerusalem] after many years living in exile[^gl_exile] in Babylon, and trying to rebuild their community.

+It is connected to the time when the Persian Empire ruled the region.
+Persia allowed some groups to return home, which meant the community had to ask big questions like: Who belongs?
+How do we worship?
+How do we rebuild after a national disaster?

 ## What it contains

 The book comes in two main parts.